Haysville amputee to get a bionic arm

-WICHITA, Kans.
+WICHITA, Kan.
 (KSNW) – A Haysville science teacher is about to become an experiment herself.

 Sondra Stieber’s forearm, which had to be amputated last year, will be replaced by a robotic arm she’ll control with her mind.